Lax labia majora or excess volume in a bikini?

 After the initial healing, at around two to three weeks, it is already possible to wear a bikini comfortably.
 I recommend that my patients wait this period to ensure adequate healing.

-Labia majora reduction is frequently combined with labiaplasty for a more harmonious result.
+Labia majora reduction is frequently combined with labiaplasty for a more balanced result.
 Also learn about labia majora fat grafting for volume replacement, pubic liposuction, perineoplasty, and vaginoplasty.
 Find out more about pricing and online consultation.

 Consultant Plastic Surgeon in Londrina, Brazil